omegatee/RT-890-APRS-GPS-Feat/README.md

 ## omegatee Features / Modifications
 - All OEFW features plus:

--- Full rewrite of UART code to support the new command shell and the GPS Receiver.
+    -Full rewrite of UART code to support the new command shell and the GPS Receiver.
--- New keyaction to send Position by APRS (not working yet).
+    - New keyaction to send Position by APRS (not working yet).
--- Personal ID (editable with CHIRP) used as "myCALL" for APRS.
+    - Personal ID (editable with CHIRP) used as "myCALL" for APRS.
 SSID is fixed to 7.
--- GPS Time shown on display.
+    - GPS Time shown on display.

 - Removed / unbugged:
--- Removed "[DISABLE]" options in menu
+    - Removed "[DISABLE]" options in menu
--- Fixed "If CurrentDial ("CurrentVfo" in the repos) is "B" and the incoming signal enters on "A", the AM fix does not apply".
+    - Fixed "If CurrentDial ("CurrentVfo" in the repos) is "B" and the incoming signal enters on "A", the AM fix does not apply".

 ## GPS Receiver HW Implementation